uptake/autofocus/README.md

 #### Output

-`local_folder` with files and structure copied from S3
+`data` with files and structure copied from S3

 ### 1. preprocess_images.py